- Plan Graphics Overview

 If you change a block's units and then add the block as a Reference Note, you'll then need to change the units for the Reference Note as well.

-Assigning Data to a Plan Graphic
+Assigning Data to Plan Graphics You've Already Placed

 What if you've you've already placed several Plan Graphics in your drawing, but you now want to assign those objects with data (such as cost) and call them out in a materials schedule?
 We've engineered a quick and simple way to do just that – by converting them into Amenity (Object) Reference Notes.
 For instructions, see our Assign Data to Generic Blocks documentation.

-Expanded Block Libraries, Dynamic Blocks & Colored Blocks
+Block Libraries, Dynamic Blocks & Colored Blocks

 We're constantly expanding our block libraries, updating our blocks, and adding dynamic block support.
 We've also added color fills to most of the blocks in our Plan Graphics and Elevation Graphics block libraries.
-For more information, please see our documentation sections on:
+For more information, see our documentation on:

-- Our Updated Block Libraries
+- Our Site Block Libraries

 - Colorizing Site & Hardscape Blocks (both ours and yours)